 Withdrawals themselves do not trigger taxable gains or losses, but merely transfer information on acquisition costs and acquisition date when linked, thus serving FIFO (First In - First Out) consideration if applicable for your jurisdiction.

-How do I create a Withdrawal?
+How to create a Withdrawal?

 - Open your Blockpit Account and click the top menu item on Create New.